Scout24/modularized-linux-training/bash/bash-essentials.1.markdown

 * __-e__, __-o errexit__: Exit immediately if an error occured
 * __-f__, __-o noglob__: Deactivate wildcard expansion
 * __-o nullglob__ (Only with shopt): If set, bash allows patterns which match no files to expand to a null string, rather than themselves
+* __-x	:	Script debugging, print commands and their arguments as they are executed

 See _bash(1)_ under __SHELL BUILTIN COMMANDS__ and search then for __shopt__ for a complete list.
+(alternatively use "help set" and "help shopt")

+### debug bash scripts
+Often it is not a good idea to debug complex shell scripts by adding "echo" commands to it.
+Bash provide a good possibility to analyze the behavior of running scripts.

+	export PS4='+${BASH_SOURCE}:${LINENO}:${FUNCNAME[0]-*no-function*}: '
+	# log debug to a file
+	exec 5<>/tmp/trace.log; export BASH_XTRACEFD=5
+	# start tracing
+	set -x
+	# section to analyze
+	ls -l|wc -l
+	# stop tracing
+	set +x

+Add "set -x" and "set +x" around the section you want to analyze - probably the whole script.
+If you suppress the third line, the debug output is logged to STDERR instead of the filefile "/tmp/trace.log".
+Without defining PS4 the standard debug output is shown - inly the executed command is shown.

 ## SIGNALS
 Signals are important for inter-process communication.
 You can send signals to running programs with __kill__.
 With __trap__ it is possible to control the behaviour of a shell script when it receives a signal (see _signal(7)_ for more informations).
 Only SIGKILL and SIGSTOP cannot be caught.
 Here is an example for catching Ctrl+C: